-Agar provides a few primitive rendering routines designed specifically for
+Agar provides a set of basic rendering operations designed for rendering GUI

 AG_DrawFrame() draws a 3D-style frame.
 AG_DrawFrameBlended() draws a frame with alpha-blending, with the color c specified as an array of RGBA components, and the given blending mode.

 AG_DrawCircle() draws a circle with the origin at x, y and a radius of radius pixels.